sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

    ```
    #### Notes:

-   **The linux operator user should can execute “wsadmin.sh”**
+   **The Linux operator user should can execute “wsadmin.sh”**

-4. Use cat ~/.ssh/id_rsa to print your private key.Copythis key content into your BPM PC ans PS configuration settings.Also you need to fill the  WAS admin command path.
+4. Use cat ~/.ssh/id_rsa to print your private key.
+Copy this key content into your BPM PC ans PS configuration settings.
+Also you need to fill the  WAS admin command path.

     ![][pipeline_bpmconfiguration]